ajithrn/wckerala-frames/README.md

 This project uses modern web technologies and is compatible with the latest versions of major browsers.
 The Web Share API is used for sharing, with a fallback option for unsupported browsers.

+## Security

+- Uses HTTPS for all external resources
+- Implements proper CORS handling for images
+- Secure Gravatar URL implementation
+- Safe URL parameter handling

 ## Credits

-- [WordCamp Kerala](https://kerala.wordcamp.org/2024/) for the event branding and frame design.
+- [WordCamp Kerala](https://kerala.wordcamp.org/2024/) for the event branding and frame design
+- [Gravatar](https://gravatar.com) for profile picture integration
 - Developed by [Ajith](https://ajithrn.com)

 ## License